AdaCore/spark2014/docs/lrm/source/packages.rst

     end P;

-    -- P.Pub is the public package that declares the state abstraction
+    -- P.Pub is the public package that declares the state abstraction package P.Pub --  public unit

-    limited private with P.Priv;
-                           -- Indicates to P.Pub that the visible (to P.Pub)
-                           -- state of P.Priv may be constituents of P.Pub's
-                           -- state abstractions.
-    package P.Pub --  public unit
        with Abstract_State => (R, S)
     is